FuelLabs/fuels-ts/apps/docs/src/guide/cookbook/transactions-with-multiple-signers.md

 <<< @/../../docs-snippets/test/fixtures/forc-projects/script-signing/src/main.sw#multiple-signers-1{rust:line-numbers}

-Here, through the use of the built-in Sway function `tx_witness_data()` to retrieve the witness signatures and `tx_id()` for the transaction hash.
-Then we retrieve the signing address to validate the script.
+In the snippet above, we use the built-in Sway function `tx_witness_data()` to retrieve the witness signatures and `tx_id()` for the transaction hash.
+Then, we retrieve the signing address to validate the script.

 We would interact with this script in the SDK by creating a transaction request from an invocation scope.
 The same can be done for a contract.
 Consider the following script: